 On World Drug Day 2017 the DHS called for improved medical treatment of imprisoned drug users (Deutsche Hauptstelle für Suchtfragen (DHS), 2016).
-In view of the frequently concomitant psychological and physical problems of addicts in prison, nationwide access to substitution programmes should be ensured and a reduction of health risks should be promoted through syringe exchange programmes.
-A right to appropriate medical treatment and healthcare should be recognised and support in the transition as well as a linking of addiction support and offender support services should be guaranteed.
+The DHS called for, in view of the frequently concomitant psychological and physical problems of addicts in prison, nationwide access to substitution programmes to be ensured and a reduction of health risks to be promoted through syringe exchange programmes.
+The DHS also argued that a right to appropriate medical treatment and healthcare should be recognised and support in the transition as well as in connecting to addiction support and offender support services should be guaranteed.
 Additionally, the DHS calls for the participation of inmates suffering from addiction in internal prison services (school, training, exercise) which require special privileges and which addicts are often excluded from.

-1.3.3 Opioid substitution treatment in prison
+1.3.3 Opioid substitution treatment clients in prison (T1.3.4)